CAREGIVERS, COMPANIONS AND OTHER HOUSEHOLD WORKERS

 Caregivers, Companions and Other Household Workers

-The Nuddleman Law Firm works with family members when hiring or employing caregivers or other homecare workers.
-Our experienced caregiver lawyer advises care agencies, referral agencies and residential care facilities regarding how to comply with the law.
+The Nuddleman Law Firm works with caregivers, family members, and fiduciaries when hiring or employing caregivers or other homecare workers.
+Robert Nuddleman, an experienced caregiver lawyer ensures caregivers are paid correctly.
+We also advise care agencies, referral agencies, third party employers and residential care facilities regarding how to comply with the law.
 When employers fail to pay correctly, we represent caregivers to obtain the wages unlawfully withheld.

-Whether you are a family member thinking of hiring a caregiver, or an employer employing scores of homecare workers, the East Bay employment law attorney at the Nuddleman Law Firm, P.C. can help ease the stress and provide a clear path toward resolution.
-If you worked as a caregiver and believe you were not paid correctly or that you were wrongfully terminated, or if you are employing or thinking about employing a household worker, contact the Nuddleman Law Firm, P.C. today for a reduced rate consultation regarding your rights and obligations.
+Whether you are a family member thinking of hiring a caregiver, or an individual or agency already working with homecare workers, the East Bay employment law attorney at the Nuddleman Law Firm, P.C. can help ease the stress and provide a clear path toward resolution.
+If you worked as a caregiver and believe you were not paid correctly or that you were wrongfully terminated, or if you are employing or thinking about employing a household worker, contact the Nuddleman Law Firm, P.C. today for a reduced rate consultation regarding your